Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Xkcd.com: Mess with advertisers

-What would happen if we leverage the capabilities of this pfSense router to route YouTube Location Tracking information through a VPN that terminates in some remote part of the world with fewer YouTube viewers per capita?
-In other words, let’s make ourselves undesirable to advertisers and see if we get fewer ads.
+What if we leverage this pfSense router to route YouTube location-tracking traffic through a VPN that terminates in some remote part of the world with fewer YouTube viewers per capita?
+In other words, let’s make ourselves undesirable to advertisers and see whether we get fewer ads.

 Scotty from TNG episode 'Relics' understands the plan